-- Make sure your doctor knows if you have liver disease, blood or bone marrow problems, heart disease, heart rhythm problems, or a history of pancreatitis (inflammation of the pancreas).
-Tell your doctor if you know that you have high potassium, low calcium, low phosphate, or low sodium levels in your blood.
-Tell your doctor if you have had a surgery that involves the removal of the entire stomach (total gastrectomy).
+- Tell your doctor if you have liver disease, heart or blood vessel disease, heart rhythm problems, high potassium, low calcium, low phosphate, or low sodium levels, or a history of pancreas problems.
+Tell your doctor if you had surgery to remove your stomach (total gastrectomy).

 - This medicine contains lactose.
 Tell your doctor if you have problems when taking lactose.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
-You will also need to have your heartbeat checked with an ECG test (electrocardiogram) to check your heart rhythm.
+You will also need to have an ECG test (electrocardiogram) to check your heart rhythm.